-In its most recent quarterly fiscal results published, Starbucks achieved revenues of over $6 billion globally with a total store count of 28,039 across 76 markets.
-Over two thirds of its stores are located in the US, with 73% of revenues coming from drinks as you’d probably expect.
-However the most impressive update on the Starbucks story is their extraordinary success just announced last week for its flagship store in China.
+In its most recent quarterly financial results published, Starbucks achieved revenues of over $6 billion globally with a total store count of 28,039 across 76 markets.
+Over two-thirds of its stores are located in the US, with 73% of revenues coming from drinks as you’d probably expect.
+However, the most impressive update on the Starbucks story is the extraordinary success announced for its flagship store in China.

-Described as their ‘crowning glory’, the revolutionary interactive store in Shanghai is already the company’s highest grossing store despite only launching in December.
+Described as their ‘crowning glory, the revolutionary interactive store in Shanghai is the company’s highest-grossing store despite only launching in December.
 Daily sales in this store are double what the average US store makes in one week!
 It’s almost worth flying to Shanghai, just for the retail experience.
 I wonder then, is this the most popular coffee shop in the world?